Praveenamanikandan/MODULE-8/Hackerrank: Word Wrap Function.md

 ---

 ##  Algorithm
 Start

-Define a class with required data members.
+Define the problem to be solved.

-Create a constructor to initialize the data members.
+Identify the inputs required.

-Define the operator overloading method (__add__) to perform the desired operation (here, complex number division).
+Identify the process/steps needed to solve the problem.

-Return the result as a new object of the same class.
+Identify the outputs to be produced.

-Define a method to display the result in a readable format.
+Write the steps in logical order:

-Create objects of the class with initial values.
+Accept input.

-Use the overloaded operator between the objects to perform the operation.
+Perform the necessary computations or processing.

-Display the final result.
+Produce and display the output.

 Stop